Paisa people: Canarians

 There are records also of presence of some Canarians and Canarian families, at least some of them known to be from Lanzarote, who settled in Cáceres, Antioquia, in the second half of the 16th century.
 Others emigrated in 1678 by the terms of the Tributo de Sangre to Santa Marta.
 In 1536, Pedro Fernández de Lugo led an expedition of 1,500 people, 400 of whom were Canarians from all the different islands that make up the archipelago), for the conquest of the area around what became Santa Marta.
 This contingent pacified the warring tribes on the coast and penetrated into the interior (including Paisa region).
 On the way, they founded several cities, two which, Las Palmas and Tenerife, still exist.
 In addition, Pedro de Heredia led 100 men from the Canary Islands to Cartagena de Indias.

 Etymology

-Although the expression "Paisa" is of popular use as apocope of "Paisano" (person from one's own country; fellow countryman), the origin of the expression goes back to a separatist movement that brewed through the region in the mid nineteenth Century.
-Those politicians that secretly supported secession would refer to the new country as "País A", short for País Antioquia.
-The moniker eventually was fused to create the word "paisa".
+The expression "Paisa" is of popular use as apocope of "Paisano" (person from one's own country; fellow countryman).
 Consequently, "Paisa Region" is the region where the Paisa people live.
-A more ancient expression is Antioqueño (Antioquean; one from Antioquia).
-This one is more official, especially during the Colony (16th – 18th centuries) and the nineteenth century after the Independence of Colombia.
-All the region made a single body as "Province of Antioquia" first and "State of Antioquia" after.
-In 1905, the Caldas Department was created from the southern part of Antioquia, rendering the word "Antioqueño" remain only applicable to those of Antioquia, while "Paisa" became a more cultural one for both the new Antioquia and the former Antioquia and the rest of the Eje cafetero.
+A more ancient expression is Antioqueño.
+All the region once made up the Province (later State) of Antioquia.
+In 1905, the Caldas Department was created from the southern part of Antioquia, limiting the use of the term Antioqueño only to those of Antioquia, while "Paisa" could refer to people from both the smaller Antioquia and the new department.